 HTML emails -

 <preferences>this will be a link</preferences>

 When we send your campaign, we'll convert this into a personalized link for each of your subscribers.

-When someone is thinking about unsubscribing, it could be for a number of different reasons.
+Providing access to this form makes it easy for subscribers to modify how you interact with them, instead of choosing the option to unsubscribe completely.
+When someone is thinking about unsubscribing, it could be for a number of reasons.
 For example:

 - I wish they wouldn't send me email on this topic.